neelchauhan/www.neelc.org/content/projects.md

 My Tor commits can be seen at
 [Tor's GitWeb](https://gitweb.torproject.org/tor.git/log/?qt=author&q=Neel+Chauhan).

-I have briefly contributed to [Stem](https://stem.torproject.org/), the Tor controller library in Python.
+In the past, I have briefly contributed to [Stem](https://stem.torproject.org/), the Tor controller library in Python.
 I have since then refocused on Core Tor.
 My Stem commits can be seen at
 [Stem's GitWeb](https://gitweb.torproject.org/stem.git/log/?qt=author&q=Neel+Chauhan).